 Still, how can you get over actual, tangible rejection when it's hitting you in the face?
 Do you excuse yourself and rush to the ladies room, to look at yourself in the mirror, and repeat an emergency mantra like: "I am beautiful, I believe in me, etc. etc."?
 That feels self-deceptive, almost hypocritical.
 You don't feel so beautiful at moments like that, you feel you've just been smacked across the face!
 Or, do you try to stop caring whether the guy you really like won't give you the time of day, or in general about how other people react to you?
 That is even more intangible and hard to accomplish; humans are social animals and we do depend on others for approval, especially when one is a warm-hearted woman with needs and expectations.
 So what does one do at that embarrassing moment of rejection?
 Do you crack a joke like, "Hey, if you want your hand back you'll have to stop eyeballing my friend!" or do you stomp his foot by accident?
 Please offer me an insight, or a fresh thought on how to handle situations like this, because, truly, I have run out of ideas.

 Being ignored or overlooked when you really want to make a connection with someone can really hurt.
 You're not the only one who has had this experience; it's probably happened to most people at one time or another.
-Still, it's too bad that you feel like it happens to you over and over again, it can really make you wonder why.
-You're right that we are social animals—people need affirmation and support from others, and you deserve it!
+However, when it seems to happen over and over again, it can really make you wonder why.
+You're right that we are social animals — people crave affirmation and support from others, and you deserve it!
 The good news is there are ways you can address your feelings and set yourself up for success in these types of encounters.

-When faced with a scenario similar to what you’ve described in your question, it may be helpful to keep in mind that not every response you get is a judgment of who you are.
-It's possible the people you're meeting aren't ignoring you out of meanness.
+When faced with a scenario similar to what you’ve described in your question, it may be helpful to keep in mind that not every response you get is a reflection of you as a person.
+It's possible that the people you're meeting aren't ignoring you out of meanness.
 Their response to you (or lack thereof) may not be about you at all.
 At times, people might seem uninterested when they are actually distracted, stressed, or tired.
-It may sound trite, but if people are rude to you on purpose, they're probably not great people for relationships anyway.
+It may sound trite, but if people are rude to you on purpose, they're probably not relationship material for you anyway.